iExecBlockchainComputing/ai-frameworks-hello-world/README.md

 - Python 3 is used in all images
 - Designed for experimentation and integration in confidential computing pipelines
 - All containers are based on compatible and minimal Linux images to ensure reproducibility and compatibility with Intel TDX.
 The following base images are used across different frameworks:
-	- ubuntu:20.04 for general compatibility and system package support
-	- Official runtime base images (e.g., openvino/ubuntu20_runtime)
+	- python:3.9-bullseye
-	- python:3.9-bullseye for compatibility with SCONE and Intel SGX tooling
+	- debian:bullseye-slim for compatibility with SCONE and Intel SGX tooling

 	⚠️ Some frameworks include sconify.sh scripts for SGX compatibility, but execution may not succeed on SGX for openvino, scikit, and numpy due to runtime limitations.